 We also see that while the catalytic enzymes in the TCA cycle are all reduced in concentration, several related metabolites are up-regulated across multiple time points in the dataset.
 It possible, for example, that the increased fumarate levels (at 15 min; log2FC: 1.00, adjusted-p: < 0.01) are related to the reduction in active fumarate hydratase (FH tetramer; log2FC: -1.39, adjusted-p: 0.03) as has been demonstrated previously and shown to associate with hereditary leiomyomatosis and renal cell cancer in humans [38].
 Therefore, this would be an interesting point of further study to understand the adaptations these cells make to disruptions to the TCA cycle and their consequences.

 By analyzing this multi-omics dataset using reaction motif analysis and other interactive visualization, interesting questions arise.
 We see several reaction motifs that are expected based on prior knowledge of this biological model, as well as other interesting behaviors worthy of further follow-up.
-This demonstrates the potential Metaboverse has to act as a valuable hypothesis-generation tool, particularly with multi-omics and timecourse datasets, as well as a convenient platform for visualization and analysis of a user’s dataset in the context of the metabolic or other reaction networks.
+This demonstrates the potential Metaboverse has to act as a valuable hypothesis-generation tool, particularly with multi-omics and time course datasets, as well as a convenient platform for visualization and analysis of a user’s dataset in the context of the metabolic or other reaction networks.

 Metabolic signatures in human lung adenocarcinomas compared to normal lung tissue.